coderefinery/git-collaborative/content/distributed.md

 ## Working with multiple remotes

+In the forking layout described above we work with **multiple remotes**, in this case **two remotes**: One remote refers to the "central" repository, and the other remote refers to the fork.

 - There is nothing special about the name `origin`.
 The `origin` is just an alias/placeholder (think of "sticky note" referring to an URL).
 - We can call these aliases as we like.
 - We can add and remove remotes: